Alimedhat000/Shipyard/CONTEXT.md

 ### Worker

-A Node.1.js process that connects to BullMQ, picks up Jobs, executes the build pipeline, updates Deployment status in the database, and regenerates the Nginx config.
+A Node.1.js process that connects to BullMQ, picks up Jobs, executes the build pipeline, updates Deployment status in the database, and regenerates the Caddy config.
 Stateless per-job execution.

 ### Heartbeat